Pseudo-Hamiltonian system identification: Experiments

-Because this is a separable Hamiltonian system, it can be modeled by SSINN.
 To ensure a fair comparison, we train on the data generated and used in \cite{DiPietro2020sparse}, although with more noise.
 The data consists of $3000$ pairs of $q$, $p$ at $t=0$ and $t=0.1$.
-The noisy data have $\sigma = 0.02$.
-Implementation details are given in Appendix \ref{sec:implementation_details}.
+The noisy data have $\sigma = 0.02$, which corresponds to approximately $3\%$ of the maximum absolute values in the data.
+For the results reported here, the learning rate is $3\cdot10^{-3}$, and regularization is not used.
+The PHSI and BSI models are each trained for 60 epochs.
+The $P$-value and $\epsilon$-value in the pruning algorithm (\ref{training_alg}) are set to $5$ and $0.05$, respectively.
+The search space for PHSI and SSINN is third-degree polynomials, while for SINDy and BSI it is second-degree polynomials.

 Figure \ref{hh_trajectory} shows example trajectories obtained from integrating the different learned systems in time.
 When training on noise-free data, all models learn the true coefficients up to $10^{-2}$, while noise affects the different methods to different degrees.
 On the noisy data, PHSI outperforms SSINN by one order of magnitude when comparing the $L_2$-error of the trajectories, as depicted in Figure \ref{hh_l2error}.
 PHSI and BSI both perform better than SSINN and SINDy, suggesting that the fourth-order symmetric integrator handles the noise well.
 The superior performance of PHSI over BSI suggests that imposing the Hamiltonian structure gives better performance yet.
 The SINDy and BSI models could not be converted to Hamiltonian functions when trained on noisy data, and the solution of the SINDy model tends to become unstable over long time periods.
 Table \ref{hh_table} compares the coefficients learned from training on the noisy data set for the two models imposing a Hamiltonian structure.